cybertraining-dsc/su21-reu-372/project/index.md

 ## 6. Benchmark

 We used benchmark to perform the process time to get topics frequency in parallel using google colab with run type: GPU and TPU.
 We can observe that TPU machines take less time to classify topic 1.
 Tensor Processor Unit (TPU) is designed to run cutting-edge machine learning models with AI services on Google Cloud [^24]

-- [ ] prvide links to your notbooks at the beginning of your document (see other reports).
-Please indicate if programs are cipies form others or self developed.

 **Benchmark Topics Frequency:**